domino-team/docs/docs/mini/mifi.md

 ## Compatible 3g/4g modules

 GL-Mifi is compatible with most PCIe 3G/4G modules.
-We have three modules tested.
+We have several modules tested.

-* 3G: 	Quectel UC20,
+ *3G: 	Quectel UC20,
-* 4G: 	Quectel EC20, HUAWEI ME909s-821
+* 4G: Quectel EC20, EC25, HUAWEI ME909s-821

 To Check if the modules are recognized by the MiFi: